caseyamcl/guzzle_retry_middleware/README.md

 # Retry this request if it times out:
 $response = $client->get('/some-path', [
-    'retry_on_timeout' => true    // Set the retry middleware to retry when the connection or response times out 'connect_timeout'  => 20,     // This is a built-in Guzzle option 'timeout'          => 50      // This is also a built-in Guzzle option ]);
+    'retry_on_timeout' => true,    // Set the retry middleware to retry when the connection or response times out 'connect_timeout'  => 20,     // This is a built-in Guzzle option 'timeout'          => 50      // This is also a built-in Guzzle option ]);